PipedreamHQ/pipedream/docs/docs/code/python/README.md

 :::tip
 There are 2 different ways of using the `os` module to access your environment variables.

-`os.environ['ENV_NAME_HERE']` will raise an error that stops your workflow if that key doesn't exist in your Pipedream account.
+`os.environ["ENV_NAME_HERE"]` will raise an error that stops your workflow if that key doesn't exist in your Pipedream account.

-Whereas `os.environ.get('ENV_NAME_HERE')` will _not_ throw an error and instead returns an empty string.
+Whereas `os.environ.get("ENV_NAME_HERE")` will _not_ throw an error and instead returns an empty string.

-If your code relies on the presence of a environment variable, consider using `os.environ['ENV_NAME_HERE']` instead.
+If your code relies on the presence of a environment variable, consider using `os.environ["ENV_NAME_HERE"]` instead.
 :::

 ## Handling errors